Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • $800–$5,000

-Breeders can sometimes be family-run businesses or an individual who has their female and male dogs who breed puppies of specific breeds.
-These puppies are bred with the intention to sell them for profit.
-Breeders usually ask for more money because they are offering pure-bred puppies.
-Reputable breeders are more expensive compared to puppy mills because they invest time and money into breeding healthy, high-quality puppies.
+Breeding operations can be family-run businesses or individuals with female and male dogs who breed puppies of specific breeds.
+Breeders ask for more money because they raise purebred puppies and pay for their veterinary care, housing, and food.
+Reputable breeders are more expensive than puppy mills because they invest time and money into breeding healthy, high-quality puppies that are vetted to be free from genetic health conditions.
 Avoid purchasing a puppy from a puppy mill at all costs, no matter how healthy or inexpensive the dogs are.

 Initial Setup and Supplies